inessdv/TEAM_8_CS411/README.md

 Front-end-test is the folder for react.js
 Server is for express.js

-Google sign in as OAuth
+Google sign in as OAuth in top right corner